balboacodes/toolbox/README.md

 # Toolbox

 Toolbox is a utility to quickly get the commands you need to install all your CLI tools at once.
+You can check it out [here](https://balboacodes.github.io/toolbox/).

 ## Contributing